The Alexander Technique Helps Posture, Reduces Neck Tension

 The stresses and strains of modern living, combined with the ubiquity of the computer, cell phone, tablets etc., seem to draw us in, collapsing us forward and down and giving us one version of bad posture.
 Another version of bad posture would be sitting up rigidly straight, which is unsustainable, and adds tension.
 Sitting or standing up straight usually means military posture.

-Bad posture happens when we poke our neck forward, face towards the computer screen, cell phone, and tablet.
+Bad posture happens when we poke our neck forward towards the computer screen, cell phone, and tablet.
 Our neck and upper back muscles work harder than needed.
 This extra tension eventually becomes habitual, even when we’re not at our desks.
 We then walk, stand, and sit with our neck muscles working harder than required.
 We are creating our own neck tension and bad posture.

 When muscles work, they shorten.
-When we tense our neck muscles we’re pulling our heads backwards and downwards towards the spine, causing compression and poor posture.
+When we tense our neck muscles we’re pulling our head backwards and downwards towards the spine, causing compression and poor posture.
 The good news is that we can learn to go the other way-up, and good posture ensues.

 Alexander Technique and Neck Tension.